JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 In practice, performance needs to be considered as well.

 Some functions use `ccall` internally, for example [`^`](https://github.com/JuliaLang/julia/blob/v1.5.3/base/math.jl#L886).
-These functions can not be differentiated through by AD systems, and need custom rules.
+These functions cannot be differentiated through by AD systems, and need custom rules.

 Other functions can in principle be differentiated through by an AD system, but there exists a mathematical insight that can dramatically improve the computation of the derivative.
 An example is numerical integration, where writing a rule removes the need to perform AD through numerical integration.